hot-glue-for-rails/hot-glue/README.md

 bin/rails generate Thing --include=my_story --modify='my_story{tinymce}'
 ```

 # VERSION HISTORY

-#### TBR -
+#### 2023-10-07 - v0.5.24

-• TinyMCE implementation
+• TinyMCE implementation.
+See 'TinyMCE' above.

+Note: I plan to also implement ActionText as an alternative in the future.
+However, because TinyMCE is implemented with a `text` field type an ActionText is implemented with a Rails-specific `rich_text` field type, the two mechanisms will be incompatible with one another.
+TinyMCE has an annoying drawback in how it works with Turbo refreshes (not very consistently), and style of loading Javascript is discordant with Rails moving forward.
+So I am leaving this implementation as experimental.

-• In the behavior specs, there is a code marker (start & end) where you can insert custom code that gets saved between
+• Spec Savestart code: In the behavior specs, there is a code marker (start & end) where you can insert custom code that gets saved between
 build.
 The start code maker has changed from `#HOTGLUE-SAVESTART` to `# HOTGLUE-SAVESTART`
 and the end code marker has changed from `#HOTGLUE-END` to `# HOTGLUE-END`.
 This now conforms to Rubocop.
 Be sure to do find & replace in your existing projects to keep your custom code.

+• Fix for specs for attachment fields.
+If you have attachments fields, you must have a sample file at `spec/fixtures/glass_button.png`

 #### 2023-10-01 - v0.5.23